Starnsworth/StarnsBetterCheats/README.md

 * Player Faction God Mode
 	- *Click faction button to toggle.*

+* Reveal Map
+	- *Select which kind of objects you want to reveal.
+Then click the reveal button*
+	- *This specifically does not remove the fog of war*

 ## Not Yet Implimented Functions
 * Select Crew Level for Certain Ships
 * Fill Station Storages (Build, etc.)